This is a three-part list of core building blocks that have helped me develop an unwavering white bodied liberation practice.

 I realized at some point that none of what I was doing was effectively changing anyone...myself included.

-Effectiveness is a missing intention of white anti-racism.
+Effectiveness is a missing intention.

 White people are over-resourced and under-developed.

 We need to develop.

 So to those of you who will be diving into this list of resources...

 Envision your capacity to learn as a cup.

 These resources will pour something nourishing into your cup.
 At some point, you will be full up.
 If you continue to engage more learning, you will make a mess everywhere - overflowing into overwhelm, self-righteousness, numbness, and worse.

 So when your cup is full, here's what you do...